Skip to content

 Copy the example n6 Admin Panel configuration files to the directory with n6 config files:

-Run the following command to generate a random string, that will be used as a secret key for the n6 Admin Panel application:
+It is recommended to generate a random string to be used as the secret key for your instance of the n6 Admin Panel application:

 [admin_panel]